JohnLCaron/rlauxe/docs/ClcaErrorRates.md

 This algorithm violates the "predictable sequence in the sense that ηj may depend on X j−1 , but not on Xk for k ≥ j ."
 So we use this _oracle strategy_ only for testing, to show the best possible sampling using the OptimalLambda algorithm.

-## CLCA sample sizes with Mvr fuzzing
+## CLCA sample sizes by strategy

 These are plots of sample sizes for various error estimation strategies.
 In all cases, synthetic CVRs are generated with the given margin, and MVRs are fuzzed at the given fuzzPct.
 Except for the oracle strategy, the AdaptiveComparison betting function is used.

 The error estimation strategies are:

 * oracle : The true error rate for the sample is computed.
-This voilates the "predictable sequence requirement", so cant be used in a real audit.
+This violates the "predictable sequence requirement", so cant be used in a real audit.
 * noerror : The apriori error rates are 0.
 * fuzzPct: The apriori error rates are calculated from the true fuzzPct.
 * 2*fuzzPct: The fuzzPct is overestimated by a factor of 2.